bisgardo/go-natural/README.md

 ## Formal definition

-The precise definition of natural comparison is the following:
+The precise definition of natural order is the following:

 Strings are equal if and only if they consist of the same bytes in the same order.
-If they are different, the order is determined as follows:
+If they are different, the order is determined using the following rule:

 Write the compared strings `left` and `right` as their longest common prefix concatenated by different (non-empty) suffixes: